 Individual tree mortality

 We assessed whether some of the mature tree mortality observed in Denny wood could be explained by the self-thinning process using a linear mixed model to relate stem density to basal area (BA), with subplot number as a random effect.
+BA throughout this study was calculated following Cantarello and Newton (2008).
 We used BA as a proxy for biomass to test for self-thinning, following Westoby (1984) and Weller (1987).
 A negative slope suggests a gain in BA with a loss of stem density while a positive slope suggests a gain in BA with increasing stem density (Coomes & Allen 2007).

 During data processing to assess the effects of different variables on tree mortality, only trees with diameter measurements in the census year and previous census were included in analyses.
 Censuses of the transect were undertaken five times from 1964-2014 with a mean (± SD) census interval period of 12.5 ± 6.7 years (range 4-20 years).
 Since trees used in mortality models required censuses in both the census year and the previous census, we selected three non-overlapping census periods: 1984-1988, 1988-1996 and 1996-2014 (mean census period 10 ± 5.9 years).
 Statistical models of individual tree mortality were developed using logistic mixed effects models, which describe the probability that a tree dies in a given period of time.
 To correct for the variation in census interval we used a complementary log-log link with an offset equal to the census interval so that predictions from models were equivalent to the annual probability of mortality (Fortin et al. 2008).
 Subplot ID number was used as a random effect to account for repeated sampling of the same plots (Fortin et al. 2008).

-Models were developed in a four-step process similar to the approach of Chao et al. (2008).
+Models were developed in a four-step process similar to that of Chao et al. (2008).
 In step 1 we prepared predictors classified into 4 groups:

 tree size – DBH (cm), Basal area (m2), and tree size relative to other trees in the transect (bounded between 0 and 1),